-SWOT is an acronym that is used by business owners to describe a business’s strengths, weaknesses, opportunities and threats.
+What is a SWOT analysis in marketing?
+SWOT is an acronym that stands for strengths, weaknesses, opportunities and threats and is frequently used by business owners.
 The term can be applied to marketing as well.
 Strengths and weaknesses are viewed by the manager as internal factors while opportunities are viewed as external factors.
 This means that the business can have direct impact and results on their own strengths and weaknesses by improving company practices.
 Opportunities and threats are external meaning that the company has little control over the factors that make them up.
 All four factors work together and can influence one another to have a greater effect.

 A SWOT analysis is something that many companies will conduct when doing product research, marketing research or just looking for general business practices improvements.
 It is a strategic planning technique that takes time, analyzation and statistics to determine measurable courses of action to take from the reporting.